sandstreamdev/sandcoding/guidelines/npm-module-testing.md

 ## Testing app in repository

-You can use your testing app and import sources (of future module) from parent folder.
-Example of such case can be found in [react-swipeable-list repository](https://github.com/sandstreamdev/react-swipeable-list).
+You can use your testing app and import sources (of a future module) from a local drive.
+An example of such a case can be found in [react-swipeable-list repository](https://github.com/sandstreamdev/react-swipeable-list).

 :warning: Note that this speeds up development but you should test with one of below ways before publishing.